KelvinShadewing/supertux-advance/LEVELDESIGN.md

   `songPlay(song)` Sets the level music.
 Replace `song` with one of the songs found in `assets.nut`.

+  `game.maxcoins = x` Set the number of coins to get the level's coin achievement.

 * **water** - Zones full of water.
 Because water is dynamically-sized as well, it uses recangles.

 * **actor** - Actors are made using tile objects who's image matches the type of actor they create.
 Infoblocks and comment nodes must have names defined that match a respective entry in the language file.
 Actors that take other special properties will also use the name.